A single-shot treatment to protect infants from RSV may be coming soon

 That was in 2014, several years before the recent RSV surge overwhelmed hospitals across the country.
 But Meany was worried about the illness back then after seeing some of her friends' kids end up in the hospital from it.
 Up to 80,000 children under 5 are admitted for RSV each year.

 So she enrolled her daughters in the trial for a monoclonal antibody that works to prevent RSV-induced lower respiratory tract infection in infants.
-Her decision helped move forward one of the most promising treatments to protect babies from RSV in decades.
+Her decision helped move forward one of the most promising treatments to protect babies from severe impacts of RSV in decades.

 In January, drugmakers AstraZeneca and Sanofi announced the U.S. Food and Drug Administration is officially reviewing their application to get the treatment – called nirsevimab – approved in the U.S., including results from the trial the Meany twins joined.